OICP- INTERNATIONAL ORGANIZATION OF CEREMONIAL AND PROTOCOL

 Gerardo Correas - President

-National Committee of Public Ceremony (CNCP) - Brazil
+National Committee of the Public Registry (CNCP) - Brazil

 Yvone de Souza Almeida - President